pulumi/pulumi-hugo/themes/default/content/resources/dutchie-enabling-kafka-adoption-pulumi-confluent-cloud-cloud-engineering-days-2022/index.md

 hero:
   image: /icons/containers.svg
   title: "Dutchie - Enabling Kafka Adoption with Pulumi and Confluent Cloud | Cloud Engineering Days 2022"
-title: "Dutchie - Enabling Kafka Adoption with Pulumi and Conflue..."
+title: "Dutchie - Enabling Kafka Adoption with Pulumi and..."
 meta_desc: |
     Event streaming technology can be transformative but often difficult to adopt.
 In this talk, Collin James, Engineering Leader and Software Architec...
 url_slug: dutchie-enabling-kafka-adoption-pulumi-confluent-cloud-cloud-engineering-days-2022